lilypond/lilypond/Documentation/user/README.txt

 * Notation Reference is a (hopefully complete) description of LilyPond input notation.
 Some material from here may be duplicated in the Learning Manual (for teaching).
+The material is presented in an approximate order of increasing difficulty, but the goal is _not_ to provide a step-by-step learning environment.
+For example, all material under "Notes" should remain in that section, even though microtonal accidentals may seem more advanced than info about clefs or time signatures -- "Notes" should be a one-stop reference about, well, notes.
 This section is written in formal technical writing style.

 * Technical Details contains information about using the program lilypond with other programs (lilypond-book,